 We work actively to assess risks, invest in safe equipment, remove unsafe work activities, and establish procedures for a safe work environment.
-We do this in order to minimize the risk of work-related injuries and accidents.
-All managers have completed a work environment course under HR management.
+We do this in order to minimise the risk of work-related injuries and accidents.
+All managers have completed a work environment course under HR management, which is also a preventive measure against abusive treatment and discrimination.

 The risk of accidents in the workplace is greatest for those who spend time in our warehouse.
 The warehouse is an environment with risks associated with activities such as the use of forklifts, loading and unloading.
 During our peak season we also use hired agency staff in our warehouse.
-Both our own staff and hired agency workers receive thorough training regarding our procedures aimed at minimizing the risk of an accident occurring.
+Both our own staff and hired agency workers receive thorough training regarding our procedures aimed at minimising the risk of an accident occurring.

 Staff members who spend time in our brick-and-mortar stores encounter different types of risk than those who work at our office.
 Our stores are equipped with assault alarms, and there are guards who patrol the areas and visit the stores at least once a day.
 No cash is handled in our stores, and the stores have alarms that are activated after closing time.
-All products are protected by alarm sensors, and there are fire extinguishers and evacuation plan in all stores.
-To minimize the risk of a member of staff getting injured, we always try to use good ladders and safe pallets.
+All products are protected by alarm sensors, and there are fire extinguishers and evacuation plans in all stores.
+To minimise the risk of a member of staff getting injured, we always try to use good ladders and safe pallets.

 Our aim is to achieve as low a rate of sick leave as possible.
-In 2022 the rate of short-term sick leave increased to 1.8% from 1.1% in 2021.
-Our goal is to achieve a maximum of 1.0% short-term sick leave.
+In 2023 the rate of short-term sick leave decreased to 1.0% from 1.8% in 2022.
+Our goal is to maintain a maximum of 1.0% short-term sick leave.
 To achieve the lowest possible rate of sick leave, it is necessary to ensure that our employees feel safe, secure, and motivated to perform their work duties.